 When you take an in-kind distribution of employer stock from your retirement plan, you generally pay tax on the cost basis (original value of the stock in the plan) of the securities at ordinary income rates in the year of the distribution.
 A 10% penalty may apply before age 59½.2

-The shares are then held in a non-qualified brokerage account and are not taxed until you sell them.
+The shares are then held in a nonqualified brokerage account and are not taxed until you sell them.
 Any dividends you earn are taxable when they are paid, however.
-When you sell the shares, you will pay taxes at the long-term capital gains rate on any net unrealized appreciation and the applicable capital gains rate on any remaining appreciation.
-The applicable capital gains rate on any remaining appreciation depends on the holding period after the distribution from the retirement plan.
+When you sell the shares, you will pay taxes at the long-term capital gains rate on any remaining net unrealized appreciation and the applicable capital gains rate on any additional appreciation since distribution.
+The applicable capital gains rate on any additional appreciation depends on the holding period after the distribution from the retirement plan.
 The advantage to the strategy is the difference between the ordinary income rate and the capital gains rate on any net unrealized appreciation that exists when you sell the stock.
-Capital gains may also be subject to a 3.8% Medicare surtax depending on your income.12

 NUA is not for everyone and makes most sense when the stock has appreciated considerably.
 For many people, an IRA rollover will make more sense than taking some or all of the employer stock as an in-kind distribution.
 Remember that it is risky to hold a significant portion of your retirement portfolio in one stock.
 If your former employer goes bankrupt, you will have paid tax up front for shares of stock that become worthless.

 |Direct rollover1 to an IRA — NUA tax treatment not available||